How to Improve Your Digital Resilience

 - Access to Information: Teams that can’t effectively manage their digital products or services are unlikely to prioritize accessibility, uptime, user experience, or other strategies that provide instant access to key information.

-- Technical Debt: Over time, technical debt slows down products, making them unresponsive, unpredictable, and undermining users’ ability to accomplish tasks.
+- Technical Debt: Over time, technical debt slows down products, making them unresponsive or unpredictable, undermining users’ ability to accomplish tasks.

 Left unchecked, these issues cost organizations time, money, and resources.
 In extreme cases, exorbitant fines or lawsuits happen.